The DBT Center of San Diego Treatment Team

 Member - American Psychological Association (APA), Women's Association for Addiction Treatment (WAAT)

-Professional accomplishments - Ms. Dahlin graduated with Honors (B.A.) from the University of California, Santa Barbara.
-She received her Master’s degree from the California School of Professional Psychology (CSPP) at Alliant International University and is currently completing a Ph.D. in Clinical Psychology.
+Professional accomplishments - Ms. Dahlin graduated with Honors (B.A.) from the University of California, Santa Barbara and received her Ph.D. in 2017.
 Ms. Dahlin's previous training includes positions at Vista Balboa Crisis house, Rady Children's Hospital, and completion of an APA-accredited internship at Casa Pacifica Centers for Children and Families in Camarillo, CA. In these positions, she has received extensive training in CBT and DBT therapies for adults, children, and adolescents with mood disorders, anxiety disorders, eating disorders, substance use, trauma, and personality disorders.

 Personal interests - Kristen enjoys dancing and performs with a flash mob style dance group.
 When she's not binge-watching documentaries on Netflix, she enjoys cooking, snowboarding, hiking, going to the beach, and running the occasional half marathon.